eltinglab/SpindleLengthPlugin/README.md

 # SpindleLengthPlugin

 This FIJI plugin tracks the spindle length of cells dividing.
+It works on TIFF stacks.

 To install:
-- get the "Python" folder and the .jar file from Installation folder.
+- get the "Python" folder and the .jar file from Installation folder in this repository.
 - In your file system, go to "Applications", right-click on "FIJI", select "Show package contents".
 - paste the "Python" folder here.
 - enter the "plugins" folder.